facet-tech/agent-java/README.md

 void                void
 other               null
 ```
 Circuit breakers are data driven and will soon be configurable.

-Circuit breakers are stored in this [directory](db/configuration/circuit_breakers).
+They are stored in this [directory](db/configuration/circuit_breakers).

 ## Frameworks